Chevrotain/chevrotain/packages/website/docs/tutorial/step3b_adding_actions_embedded.md

 Three of those properties (selectClause / fromClause / whereClause) are the results of invoking other parser rules.

-Lets look at the "selectClause" rule implementation:
+Let's look at the "selectClause" rule implementation:

 ```javascript
 $.RULE("selectClause", () => {